wtgtybhertgeghgtwtg/env-and-files/README.md

 Type: `Object`

-An object map of conceptual groupings of necessary configuration and where to find it.
-By default, all configuration properties are optional, but if one is marked required and is not found, an error will be given.
+An object map of configuration and where to find it.
+By default, all configuration properties are required.
 See [usage](#usage) for examples of config maps.

 ### loadConfigSync(configMap)